fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 In this section you should document standards and steps to contribute to your project, some common things to include are:
 - Branch naming
-- What is the main branch where feature and hotfix branches should branch of
-- The git flow that you choosed for the project
+- What is the main branch where feature and hotfix branches should branch of The git flow that you chose for the project
 - If you are using an issue tracker, how would you link the PR with a story or issue